 If kept outdoors, the copper pieces will continue to slowly change, creating more of an "antiqued" look to John's classic fish shapes.
 A lot of this depends on the exposure to sun, rain, heat, cold, humidity, etc. Copper will not rust, but the patina will slowly change if exposed to the elements, just as a copper roof or ornamental copper would.
 Like any architectural detail, aging only makes it more interesting and desirable.

 The stainless steel pieces are colored using only a heat technique, essentially "airbrushing" the surface by heating the steel to the get the rainbow of colors, which are permanent.
+John uses marine grade stainless steel which will not rust when hung outdoors, even in the salt air.
 No finish is needed.

 On most fish, either a decorative glass marble or taxidermy fisheye is added to give the piece more realism or character.